n8willis/kernall/kindersley.md

 simpler in this respect.

 Following the initial test runs, he adapted the mechanism to mask off a portion of each glyphs' center.
-The masks were made of an opaque material perforated with holes in a gradient beginning at the center.
+The masks (or "wedges") were made of an opaque material perforated with holes in a gradient beginning at the center.

 This has the effect of applying a weight function in x to the area on each side of the dividing line.
 Several gradient functions were